PdxCodeGuild/class_shark/Code/Caleb/Capstone/MHW-CapstoneRepo/README.md

 There will be some quality photos on the site, even a gallery.
 If I have time I will hopefully include a video loop on the homepage.

 **Back End:**

-THe back end of the project is going to be run on Django, which is a python-based back-end framework.
+The back end of the project is going to be run on Django, which is a python-based back-end framework.

 ## User Stories:
 - *“As the business owner, I would like to be able to update current species of wood in stock with photos and basic descriptions of each load coming out of the kiln”*